DevZest/RDO.Net/src/Docs/articles/ProgrammingRdoData/model_and_members.md

 ![image](/images/tutorial_add_identity.jpg)

+The above screenshot demonstrates adding a [Identity](xref:DevZest.Data.Annotations.IdentityAttribute) annotation for the `ID` column.

+>[!Note]
+>Internally, RDO.Tools knows the relationship between annotations and model members so that only available annotations will be displayed.
+It's also smart enough to display contradictive annotations, for example, only one SQL Sever data type annotation can be applied to a given column.
+It's more than just saving you couple of key strokes.

-More features of Model Visualizer tool window will be discussed later.
+More features of Model Visualizer tool window will be discussed in later topics.
+Keep in mind Model Visualizer is a great place to start your model design, you can add EVERYTHING via Model Visualizer tool window, without remembering lots of APIs.